JerryWiltz/nP/README.md

 Ideal Transmission lines

 nP.<b>tlin</b>(<i> Ztlin = 60, Length = 0.5 * 0.0254 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/tlin/tlin.js "Source") An ideal two port transmission line.
 The tlin is lossless and the dielectric constant is 1.0 .
-Ztlin is the characteristic impedance in Ohm, and Length is the physical length in meters.
+Ztlin is the characteristic impedance in Ohms, and Length is the physical length in meters.
 Creates and returns a new nPort Object.
 If no arguments, the default values are 60 Ohms, 0.5 * 0.0254 Meters.

+nP.<b>tclin</b>(<i> Zoetclin = 100, Zootclin = 30, Length = 1.47 * 0.0254 </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-nport/src/tlin/tclin.js "Source") An ideal four port coupled transmission line.
+The ports are numbered clockwise.
+Port 1 is the upper left, Port 2 is the upper right, Port 3 is the lower right, and Port 4 is the lower left.
+When the input is at Port 1, the through port is Port 2, the coupled port is Port 4, and the isolated port is Port 3.
+The tclin is lossless and the dielectric constant is 1.0 .
+Zoetclin is the even mode characteristic impedance in Ohms, Zootclin is the odd mode characteristic impedance in Ohms, and Length is the physical length in meters.
+Creates and returns a new nPort Object.
+If no arguments, the default values are 100 Ohms, 30 Ohms, and 1.341 * 0.0254 Meters.
+Note: 1.341 * 0.0254 is the 1/4 wavelength at 2.2GHz

 ### Connections